 The school is the place of nostalgia.
 The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

-But not to forget, it was a place of getting marks and grades.
-First girl/boy, the place we all wanted so bad, how can we ignore this part, results?
+But not to forget, it was a place for getting marks and grades.
+First girl/boy, the place we all wanted so badly, how can we ignore this part?

-Yes, results were a big part of the school, and I remember how my mum and dad compared my results to that of some other classmates, and how I hated that!
+Yes, results were a big part of the school, and I remember how my mom and dad compared my results to those of some other classmates and how I hated that!

 No wonder, every student has gone through this interrogation and comparison period at least once in their school life.